trang/tatoeba2/.github/ISSUE_TEMPLATE/enhancement.md

 ## Problem description

-Please describe the problem you are facing.
+Describe the problem you are facing with the current way Tatoeba works.
+Provide enough information so that we can put ourselves in your shoes and understand why you need something to be changed.

 ## Suggested solution

 (Optional)

-If you have an idea how to fix your problem, you can suggest it here.
+If you have a specific idea of what we could change, you can suggest it here.

-## Other useful information
+## Additional information

 (Optional)